12 Things Target Will Never Sell Again

 What’s the deal with these disappearing items?

 Shoppers can find all sorts of amazing things they never knew they needed when they set out on a Target run—but they’ll never find the following items on Target’s shelves again.
 Whether they were controversial, dangerous, or just not on-target, these once-popular products have gotten the boot over the years.
-But don’t worry: There’s still plenty to load into your basket, including these things you’re not buying from Target—but really should.

 Numerous online products, from baby monitors to toys, have been subject to data breaches and hacking.
 But after more than 800,000 of these cuddly connected stuffed animals were brought online in 2017, the usernames, passwords, kids’ names, audio recordings, and other data from them were kept in an exposed server that was easily hacked.
 And even worse, it was easy for strangers to access and send messages to a CloudPet—leaving kids open to getting some scary or upsetting messages from their toys.
 Target and Walmart quickly dumped the toys from their shelves, and the company that created them has since gone out of business.
 You might be shocked to learn that these other everyday things can also be hacked.

 Fashionistas love denim with a lived-in look—and sandblasting used to be the method Target used to create it on their jeans.
 But researchers blasted the practice in 2012, finding that the use of high-pressure machines and sand left the workers who made these jeans with an incurable and deadly lung disease called silicosis, no matter how much protective gear they wore.
 As a result, Target banned the sandblasting technique, and workers now use safer tools to soften and distress the retailer’s denim offerings.
-By the way, here’s how to make cheap jeans look expensive.

 Ethicists around the country went crazy for these charming cross-stitched pillows when they suddenly appeared on Target store shelves in 2019, and many scooped up and showed off the lumbar pillows on social media.
 But just as quickly as they arrived, the pillows mysteriously disappeared from Target.com and stores, with dozens of orders inexplicably canceled.
 When disappointed humanists contacted customer service to find out more, they were told that “customer feedback” led to these pillows being pulled from the company’s product line.
-What’s hopefully not going anywhere anytime soon?
-These amazing products that you can only find at Target.

 Ted Soqui/Corbis/Getty Images

 Target used to showcase Amazon’s popular e-readers—until they discovered that the online behemoth was undercutting their sales.
 How?
 By offering targeted discounts to people who looked at the product at their local Target store but purchased it on Amazon.
 No longer content to serve as a free brick-and-mortar showroom for Amazon’s products, Target decided to pull the plug on Kindle sales back in 2012.
 Now, Google searches for Kindles at Target point you to Target’s iPad offerings instead.
 If you’re in the market for a new device, these are the best eReaders worth buying now.
+You might also benefit from our Shopping Editor’s Amazon Kindle review.

 Guns and realistic toy guns